dart-lang/leak_tracker/README.md

 To start leak tracking, invoke `enableLeakTracking()`, to stop: `disableLeakTracking()`.

-TODO(polina-c): note that Flutter Framework enables leak tracking.
+TODO(polina-c): note that Flutter Framework enables leak tracking by default, when it is the case.

 ## Collect leaks